-(4) The applicant may not use their administrative overhead or indirect costs as any part of their matching funds contribution.
-Using an indirect cost rate or administrative overhead for a matching fund contribution will be deemed as an ineligible use of funds for the cooperative agreement.
+- (2) Use of Funds.
+Award funds should be calculated based on the federal amount requested by the applicant.
+A minimum of 15 percent match is required (refer to Part IV, Section C, Cost Sharing and Matching Funds Verification). - (3) The applicant may not use its administrative overhead or indirect costs as any part of its matching funds contribution.
+Using an indirect cost rate or administrative overhead for a matching fund contribution will be deemed as an ineligible use of funds for the cooperative agreement. - (4) Program Income.

-(5) Program Income.
 If you expect to earn Program Income during the Period of Performance, you must identify the amount and how you expect to use it (e.g., matching funds) in your application.
 If your application is funded, unexpected Program Income or Program Income earned in excess of the amount you identify in your application will be deducted from the Federal share of the project in accordance with 2 CFR 200.307(e)(1).

-E. Ineligible Project Costs
+E. Ineligible Application Information

-In addition to costs identified as unallowable by 2 CFR part 200 or 400, the following costs are prohibited for this program.
-Neither award funds nor matching funds can be used to pay for the following types of expenses (this is not a comprehensive list of unallowable costs, see 2 CFR part 200).

-- (1) Construction (in any form). - (2) Intermediary preparation of strategic plans for recipients. - (3) Grants to individuals. - (4) Funding a grant where there may be a conflict of interest, or an appearance of a conflict of interest, involving any action by the Agency. - (5) Purchasing real estate. - (6) Using cooperative agreement assistance or matching funds for individual development accounts. - (7) Purchasing vehicles. - (8) To pay an outstanding judgment obtained by the United States in a Federal Court (other than in the United States Tax court), which has been recorded.
-An applicant will be ineligible to receive an award until the judgment is paid in full or otherwise satisfied.
+- (1) In addition to costs identified as unallowable by 2 CFR part 200 or 400, the following costs are prohibited for this program.
+Neither award funds nor matching funds can be used to pay for the following types of expenses (this is not a comprehensive list of unallowable costs, see 2 CFR part 200): - (a) Construction (in any form). - (b) Intermediary preparation of strategic plans for recipients. - (c) Grants to individuals. - (d) Funding a grant where there may be a conflict of interest, or an appearance of a conflict of interest, involving any action by the Agency. - (e) Purchasing real estate. - (f) Using cooperative agreement assistance or matching funds for individual development accounts. - (g) Purchasing vehicles. - (h) To pay an outstanding judgment obtained by the United States in a federal court (other than in the United States Tax court), which has been recorded.
+An applicant will be ineligible to receive an award until the judgment is paid in full or otherwise satisfied. - (2) Applications will first be reviewed to determine if applicants meet the eligibility requirements and compliance with the funding restrictions in this notice.
+If we determine that your application is ineligible, we will discontinue processing it, which means that we will not evaluate it further nor provide any scoring information.